 The “content writer vs copywriter” debate has been going on for years.
-Each side constantly reminding the business world what sets each apart from one another.
+Each side constantly reminding the business world what sets each other apart from one another.

 The first article is “Copywriting vs. Content Writing: What’s the Difference Between the Two?”.
 Written by Emily E. Steck for Quietly, this article presents the argument that the differences between copywriters and content writers are comparable to those between oranges and tangerines.
 The article also points out that marketers need the help of both, so they are both as important to the marketing department as the other.